 Monk 9 | Advanced Unarmoured Movement, Martial Arts: Deft Strikes (1d8), Ki Resonation Subclass Feature |

-It’s advised that new players who are unfamiliar with D&D avoid multiclassing.
-While you likely won’t make an unplayable character, tinkering with the rules and experimenting with builds is more beneficial to those who know what they’re doing and what to expect in the game.
+Ultimately, it’s advised that new players unfamiliar with D&D avoid multiclassing.
+While you likely won’t make an unplayable character, tinkering with the rules and experimenting with builds is more beneficial to those who know what they’re doing.

-That’s all there is to know about how to multiclass in Baldur’s Gate 3.
+That’s our full BG3 multiclass tier list!
 For more on the game, check out the best build for Shadowheart, how to find Halsin, whether or not you can romance multiple companions, and how to revive companions.